 Have you stayed in a vintage trailer?
 Not like this one, we’re betting.
 Book a few trailers for the whole gang and make your basecamp at The Vintages Trailer Resort, between Dundee and McMinnville, where you can curl up in an adorably stylish space away from the distractions of the day.
 Each fully outfitted trailer sleeps two or three, with a fun vibe of rustic glamping in the heart of wine country.
 Wake up and hit Red Hills Market, just 5 miles away, for coffee and a hearty breakfast.

-Then take the kids to the Evergreen Aviation & Space Museum, home of the Spruce Goose — the world’s largest plane — as well as a delightful water park with slides and features for all ages.
+Then take the kids to the Evergreen Aviation & Space Museum, home of the Spruce Goose — the world’s largest plane — and adjacent to a delightful water park with slides and features for all ages.
 In downtown McMinnville, pick up a map of the city’s self-guided wine walk to 22 tasting rooms and five local breweries and redeem your stamped passport for prizes.

 Tasty lunch and dinner options abound.
 For something simple, Storrs Smokehouse in downtown Newberg is a must-visit for barbecue lovers.
 Pick up a brisket plate to go and enjoy the vibe and beers at Wolves & People Farmhouse Brewery, nearby.
 Newberg is also a hot spot for upscale, wine-focused dining, with spots like The Painted Lady Restaurant and JORY, at The Allison Inn.